plantoncloud/gitr/README.md

 # gitr

-Open the following in the SCM Web Insterface of the repo in the browser right from the command line.
+Open the following of your repo in Github, Gitlab and Bitbucket in the browser right from the command line.

 * branches
 * prs